Car Accident Liability: How To Determine Who Is At Fault

 File a Police Report

-Ensure law enforcement is called to the scene and filed a police report.
+Ensure law enforcement is called to the scene and that a police report is filed.
 The report can serve as an official document detailing the circumstances of the accident.

 Seek Medical Attention